andrewkruger/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> Python 2 because I'm afraid of change, and the programs I've been using are for Python 2.
-Actually, I have Python 3 installed as well.
+>> Python 2 the programs I've been using were for this version (ie. sklearn, syntax with printing, etc).
+I also have Python 3 installed, and I can call it by using the command python3.

 ###Q2.
 Which Python Version Installed